Analysis

 Is weed legal in Denmark?

 Recreational cannabis is illegal.
-Medical cannabis is available through licensed pharmacies with a prescription.
+Medical cannabis is available through licensed pharmacies with a prescription under the permanent scheme in force since January 2025.

 Is CBD legal in Sweden?

 Very limited.
-Topical CBD products may be sold, but ingestible CBD supplements face major barriers.
+Zero-THC topical CBD products may be sold, but any THC content makes a product a narcotic under Swedish case law, and ingestible CBD supplements face major barriers.

 Is Norway legalizing cannabis?